rsyncOSX/RsyncOSXdocs/content/post/ssh.md

 The prefix has to be `~` followed by a `/`.
 If not adding the prefix RsyncOSX will automatically add it for you.
 It is not required to be a `.` catalog.
 The check verify that the ssh keypath has the prefix `~` and at least two `/`.

-The release candidate version 6.3.1 adds a change in how RsyncOSX assist in setting up private and public ssh key pair.
-The current version of RsyncOSX does not allow the user to select an alternative private key to use with RsyncOSX.
-There is also a change in which ssh tools used in RsyncOSX to assist in setting up.
 The following ssh tools are used: `ssh-keygen` and `ssh-copy-id`.

-Support for DSA key is removed.
 RsyncOSX only assist in setting up RSA based key.

 The ssh functions assist in two methods: